dmorgan3405/lighting-talks/page-object/preventing_inconsistencies.md

 Try to only access the values once per step.

-It is much faster to get the values, filter the values, and compare the values.
+Fast: get the values, filter the values, and compare the values.

-Than, search the table for a specific value, then compare the values.
+Slow: search the table for a specific value, then compare the values.

 Using the == [order matters] and ~= [order does not matter] rspec matchers can help with this.